rdaum/c256emu/README.md

 ## Building

-To build, you will need a C++17 compliant compiler (clang or GCC should work), CMake 3.10 or greater, and will need to install the following build dependencies (Debian packages listed):
+To build, you will need a C++17 compliant compiler (a recent clang or GCC should work), CMake 3.10 or greater.

-  * libadplug-dev
+CMake should download and compile the third party dependencies it needs.

-  * libsrecord-dev
+This may or may not succeed on Windows.
+Working on that.

 Then kick off cmake as usual: